dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 #### Option 66

-Also called "Boot server" or "TFTP server", set it to the ip address of the FOG server.
+Also called "Boot server" or "TFTP server", set it to the IP address of the FOG server.

 #### Option 67